Equations of tropical varieties: Numerical invariants

-To define a tropical Hilbert function for a homogeneous congruence $K$ on $A\otimes S$ one first needs an appropriate definition of the dimension of an $S$-module for $S$ an idempotent semiring.
+To define the Hilbert function for a homogeneous congruence $K$ on $A\otimes S$, where $S$ is an idempotent semiring, one first needs an appropriate definition of the dimension of an $S$-module.
 We assume here $S$ is a totally ordered semifield.
 The following definition is from \cite{Mikhalkin-Zharkov}, in the case $S=\T$. \begin{definition} Let $S$ be a totally ordered semifield and $L$ an $S$-module. \begin{enumerate} \item A collection $v_1, \dots, v_k \in L$ is \emph{linearly dependent} if any linear combination of the $v_i$ can be written as a linear combination of a proper subset of the $v_i$; otherwise it is \emph{linearly independent}. \item The \emph{dimension} of $L$, denoted $\dim_S L$, is the largest number $d$ such that there exists a set of $d$ linearly independent elements in $L$. \end{enumerate} \end{definition}